Guitar Tabs Notation

 Bending and release markings can be combined through different notes:

-In My Guitar Tabs, you can add bending by pressing the bend
+In My Guitar Tabs, you can add bending by pressing B on your keyboard, or pressing the bend marking button from the Markings Keyboard, the Marking Shortcuts Bar, or the Markings suggestions.

-buttons can be found at the Markings Keyboard.
 You can adjust the bend interval by pressing the bend marking button repeatedly.

 Bars